jonromero/jonio_website/content/startups/this-product-does-not-exist.md

 Remember, you cannot make everyone happy.
 The Perfect User Does Not Exist.

 ## A huge thanks
-Goes to everyone who sent me their drawings and sorry if I yours is not included in this post.

-Please ping me on social media if you want me to add your name and a link and sign up to the mailing list to get updates about the course.
-Oh, if you've sent me a drawing, you also get free access to the course forever.
+Goes to everyone who sent me their drawings!
+You get free access to the course **forever** :)

+If you want to learn more about the course, don't forget to sign up to the [mailing list](/pages/weekly-tips)

 Now go and make some products that don't exist.